 The BYU Police website has an online video called Flash Point! that teaches violence awareness and provides the following formula: "Awareness + Action = Prevention."
-In order to view this video, go to police.byu.edu and click on the "Flashpoint" icon on the Campus Security section of the home page.
+To view this video, go to police.byu.edu and click on the "Flashpoint" icon on the Campus Safety section of the home page.